 Where her client skills really shine is in her mind-body approach to training.
 Dasha’s clients learn how motivation, building healthy habits, goal setting, and relaxation/restoration are just as important as showing up for regular training sessions.

 These 3 Canadian kinesiologists are leaders for the profession of kinesiology in Canada.
-By founding their own studios, leading their teams and serving thousands of clients, each has been able to make a huge impact on their community’s health.
+By founding their own studios, leading their teams and serving many different types of clients, each has been able to make a huge impact on their community’s health.
 Dasha Maslennikova, Alex Allen and Linda Linsenbarth are all incredibly talented health professionals.

 This is a limited list, so if you know of a kinesiologist that deserves to be on this list, please let us know!
 If you’re interested in working with these ace kinesiologists, make sure to book a consultation today!